Unofficial exculsions

 If a school cannot manage a child and requests that the child be removed from site then it should only be done as an official exclusion.

-Government Guidance “Exclusion from maintained schools, academies and pupil referral units in England – January 2015” states:
+Government Guidance, "Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement" August 2024 states:

 As a parent or carer you can ask for any exclusion to be made official and request a re-integration meeting in school when your child returns.